Mtemi/spring-boot-crypto-execution-algo-client/README.md

-# Spring Boot Crypto Execution Algorithms Web Client
+# Spring Boot Execution Algorithms Web Client

 This project is a web interface to the Execution Algorithms Microservices